Kadaverschreck/cbnamed/README.md

 # cbnamed

 Deutsch:

 cbnamed ist ein Sponge Plugin, dass einem einen CommandBlock mit selbst wählbarem Namen in die leere Haupthand

 Der Befehl lautet: /cbn (CommandBlockName)
+Die Permission lautet: cbn.cmd

 Wenn die Haupthand des Spielers nicht leer ist, bekommt man eine Fehlermeldung.
 In der Konsole wird angezeit, wenn ein Spieler sich einen CommandBlock gibt.

 English:

 cbnamed is a plugin for Minecraft which provides a command that gives yourself CommandBlock with a self specified name in your main hand.

 The command is: /cbn (ComandBlockName)
+The permission is: cbn.cmd

 If your main Hand isn't empty the CommandBlock will not be offered and you will get a Error-Message in Chat.
 In console you will see a Message if a player gives himself a CommandBlock.